mcnchain/MCNBlockchain/README.md

 # MCNBlockchain

+This repository does **not** contain any custom blockchain code.
+MCNBlockchain is fully based on the standard **Geth** (Go-Ethereum) client — everything works using Geth as-is.

-This repository contains the core configuration files used for the MCN Blockchain mainnet setup.
+The repository only includes configuration and service files required to run the MCN mainnet:
-No application logic or custom blockchain code is included — only the files required for infrastructure and deployment.

 ## 📂 Files

-- **genesis-mainnet.json** — Mainnet genesis configuration used to initialize the network.
+- **genesis-mainnet.json** — Ready-to-use mainnet genesis file.
-- **geth.service** — Systemd service file for running the Geth node as a background process.
+- **geth.service** — Systemd service for running a Geth node.
-- **split.js** — Helper script used for splitting and processing key-related data.
+- **split.js** — Small helper script (not blockchain code).
-- **splitter.service** — Systemd service for running the split.js script automatically.
+- **splitter.service** — Service for running the helper script.
-- **README.md** — Documentation for the repository.
+- **README.md** — Documentation.

-## ✅ Purpose
+## ✅ Summary

-This repository exists to store and manage:
-- the official mainnet genesis file,
-- supporting system services,
-- utility scripts related to node operations.

-It does *not* contain custom consensus code, or application modules.
+There is **no custom protocol**,
+no smart contracts,
+no modifications to Geth,
+no application logic,
+no blockchain code.

+This repo only holds the **configuration files** used to run MCN mainnet on top of the standard Geth client.